Lagerland Lagerland

 that also does audio, image, PDF and archive.

-HandBrake is the gold-standard open-source video transcoder for Mac.
+HandBrake is the gold-standard open-source video transcoder for desktop.
 MediaKit is built for the broader workflow: when the same hour involves transcoding a clip, compressing a PDF, converting a HEIC to PNG, extracting audio from a video, and unzipping a RAR, you'd rather not bounce between five tools — and definitely not upload files to a website to do it.
+MediaKit runs natively on both iPhone and Mac.

 How does MediaKit compare to HandBrake?

 HandBrake is a focused, world-class transcoder.
-MediaKit is a wider Mac-native toolbox.
+MediaKit is a wider iPhone & Mac toolbox.
 Different jobs.

 Scope